Undergraduate Awards

 Althea Caravacci-Reynolds Undergraduate Research Award

 Applicants must submit a curriculum vitae and a statement not to exceed one page in length, explaining how the research award would enable them to complete a clearly designed research project.
-Applicants must possess a grade point average of 3.5 or higher.
+Applicants must possess a grade-point average of 3.5 or higher.

 The award will be presented at a reception that will be attended by family members of Althea Caravacci-Reynolds and donors to the endowed fund.

 Award 1 ($1,500) will be given for summer research.
 Juniors and seniors may apply but preference will be given to juniors.
 Applicants for this award must submit a resume, including the names of two Italian faculty members as references, and a statement not to exceed one page in length, explaining how the research award would enable them to complete a clearly designed research project preferably over the summer, and preferably in Italy.
 The recipient must submit the results of their research, in no more than 15 pages, at the beginning of the quarter after which the award was assigned, along with a one page account of how the award proved beneficial.
-The required application material must be e-mailed to Prof. Thomas Harrison.
+The required application material must be emailed to Prof. Thomas Harrison.

 Professor Althea Caravacci-Reynolds (1916-1998) was a teacher of Italian language and culture in the UCLA Department of Italian for four decades.
 She served as the Director for the Education Abroad Program, Undergraduate Advisor, and a member of the UCLA Academic Senate and the Emeriti Committee.
-Her special interests were in methodology and Italian theatre, which she incorporated in her classes by regularly staging and producing Italian plays, using her students as actors.
+Her special interests were in methodology and Italian theater, which she incorporated in her classes by regularly staging and producing Italian plays, using her students as actors.
 High school students and members of the community attended the stage productions, which were held at UCLA.
 Professor Reynolds received numerous awards for her dedicated work to enhance Italian culture and art in Southern California.
 They included a knighthood from the Italian government, a gold medal from the Italian Ministry of Fine Arts, a bronze medal from the Italian Ministry of Culture, and the title of Cavaliere al merito della Repubblica italiana.

 Arnold Heidsieck Scholarship

 Planning a study abroad can be a daunting task, and I chose this program because it was very structured and intentful.
 My study abroad goals were to achieve fluency in German and immerse myself in Berlin’s vibrant culture.
-Berlin being the epicenter for some of the biggest cultural shifts in the 20th century, and Freie Universität offering some of the best academics in Germany, I was satisfied.
+Berlin being the epicenter for some of the biggest cultural shifts in the 20th century, and Freie Universität offering some of the best academics in Germany – I was satisfied.

 Pairing travel with intensive historical and cultural analysis was essential to fully appreciating the cities and cultures I experienced.
 Academics at Freie Universität focused on the refreshing liberal arts.
-With a mix of culture and language intensive courses, I was able to enhance my understanding of Berlin and Europe greater than ever in the classroom.
+With a mix of culture and language-intensive courses, I was able to enhance my understanding of Berlin and Europe greater than ever in the classroom.
 Traveling through Germany and Europe – both with my school program and independently – I was able to visit over 8 countries and see amazing UNESCO world-heritage sites.
 One of these was the spectacular Cinque Terre in Italy.
-With 5 small traditional seaside villages plotted along 7-miles of Italian mountain coast, the views were incredible.
+With 5 small traditional seaside villages plotted along 7 miles of Italian mountain coast, the views were incredible.

 Breaking out of my home culture and personal shell to interact with a variety of different peoples was an amazing and enlightening experience.
 Everywhere I lived or traveled, I participated in organized events like music groups, surfing groups, dance classes, or language groups.
-Leaving everything behind was a super-rewarding experience.
+Leaving everything behind was a super rewarding experience.

 Thank you, Heidsieck Foundation, for your generosity!
 And thank you, Department of European Languages & Transcultural Studies for your confidence and support!